 - If this is a Point to Point, how will you get from the end to the start?

 - What kind of bike do you have.
 I’d recommend doing a route which can handle the kind of bike you own.
-For example, if you only own a Road Bike, don’t bother with a single-track bikepacking trail.
+Check this article to see the pros/cons of your bike.

 - Essential Bike Touring Gear (Remember this is bare minimum!
 Longer and/or more complex tours will need more)